 Accountants behaving badly

-I pulled up headlines from the last few he’s done, and holy shit.
+I pulled up headlines from the last few he’s done, and yikes.
 These aren’t just your run-of-the-mill middle-aged accountants embezzling from clients, we’re talking theft, fraud, kiddie porn, even murder.
 MURDER.

 - Yorba Linda accountant arrested on suspicion of embezzling $1.8 million from Suzuki of America in Brea